Can You Withhold a Child from Another Parent?

 Mediation is a voluntary process where a neutral third-party mediator assists parents in discussing and resolving their disputes.
 It is a confidential process, which often makes parents feel more comfortable openly discussing their concerns and needs.
 The mediator does not make decisions for the parents but helps facilitate a conversation that can lead to a mutually acceptable agreement.
 This method can be particularly effective in custody disputes as it allows parents to maintain control over the outcomes that will affect their child’s life, rather than having a decision imposed by a judge.

 Other forms of ADR, such as collaborative law or parenting coordination, can also be beneficial.
-In collaborative law, each parent hires an attorney, and all parties agree to work together to resolve issues without going to court.
+In collaborative law, each parent hires a Phoenix child support attorney, and all parties agree to work together to resolve issues without going to court.
 Parenting coordination is a child-focused alternative where a trained professional helps parents manage ongoing issues in high-conflict situations, often after a custody order is already in place.

 The benefits of ADR include: